 - More wear and tear is also a fact of life for multifamily investors.
-Sometimes in these buildings, you get lower-quality tenants who are less concerned with keeping up the apartment to your standards.
+Sometimes in these buildings, you get tenants who are less concerned with keeping up the apartment building to your standards.
 So, you will be responsible for a lot of cleaning and maintenance when the property turns over, which is usually more often than with single-family rentals.

 Single-Family Investment Properties

 - It’s much less expensive to invest in a single-family home than multifamily real estate.
 With a lower loan amount, you can take on less risk and still add to your portfolio and see how you like having a rental property.
-Starting with 1 single-family rental is more manageable for someone new to real estate investing and still enables an investor to achieve a passive income.
+Starting with one single-family rental is more manageable for someone new to real estate investing and still enables an investor to achieve passive income.